How to Study for Course 1: Real Estate Essentials

 Course 1, Real Estate Essentials, is the foundation the whole program stands on, and it is easy to underestimate.
 The material feels approachable, so students skim it, memorize a few definitions, and move on.
 Then the fundamentals they never really learned come back to cost them marks in later courses and in the simulations.

 The better approach is to study Course 1 for understanding, not recognition.
 Learn why each rule exists and how it connects to the work, so the foundation actually transfers.
-This guide covers what the exam leans on, the mistakes that lead to a shaky pass, and how to practice the reasoning that makes the essentials stick.
+This guide covers what the exam leans on, the mistakes that lead to a shaky pass, and how to practise the reasoning that makes the essentials stick.

 Almost everything in the later courses stands on these ideas.
 Representation, agreements, offers, and the simulations all assume you can already think in terms of who regulates what, who owns what, and what limits apply.
 A shaky Course 1 does not just risk one exam.
 It quietly taxes every course after it.